top of page

 LEO is also dedicated to finding granting opportunities that benefit library staff and/or patrons across the 16-county service area, such as the Equity, Diversity, and Inclusion cohort grantIn 2021-2022, LEO was awarded a grant funding six regionally-based cohorts in rural Oregon, supporting library staff, board members, and key volunteers in a year-long commitment to move equity work forward in rural, conservative communities.
 For more information, please visit the EDI Cohorts information page

-LEO's program continues to serve as a model for the state, with the State Library of Oregon funding additional cohorts in Spring 2023 along the Oregon Coast (Tillamook) and the Portland Metro area (Wilsonville), Fall 2023 in McMinnville and Eugene, and a virtual 201 cohort for Spring 2024.
+LEO's program continues to serve as a model for the state, with the State Library of Oregon funding additional cohorts in Spring 2023 along the Oregon Coast (Tillamook) and the Portland Metro area (Wilsonville), Fall 2023 in McMinnville and Eugene, a virtual 201 cohort for Spring 2024, and a school-library focused cohort in Bend in June 2024.

 The cohort project was made possible in part by the Institute of Museum and Library Services through the Library Services and Technology Act, administered by the State Library of Oregon.